AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-obliteration of wickedness, for if God shall be in all things that are, obviously wickedness shall not be in them.\" \"For it is necessary that at some time evil should be removed utterly and entirely from the realm of being. \* \* \* For since by its very nature evil cannot exist apart from free choice, when all free choice becomes in the power of God, shall not evil advance to utter annihilation so that no receptacle for it at all shall be left?\"
+obliteration of wickedness, for if God shall be in all things that are, obviously wickedness shall not be in them.\" \"For it is necessary that at some time evil should be removed utterly and entirely from the realm of being....For since by its very nature evil cannot exist apart from free choice, when all free choice becomes in the power of God, shall not evil advance to utter annihilation so that no receptacle for it at all shall be left?\"

 In this conversation in which the sister sustains by far the leading part, the resurrection (*anastasis*) and the restoration